sabiq-khan/create-vm/README.md

     ```
     pip3 install yq
     ```

+3) Ensure that you've downloaded the disk image of the Debian version you want to install on the VM.
+- You can move this disk image into `/var/lib/libvirt/images` for better organization.

-3) Clone this repo with `git clone https://github.com/sabiq-khan/create-vm.git`.
+4) Clone this repo with `git clone https://github.com/sabiq-khan/create-vm.git`.

-4) Navigate to to the `create-vm` directory and make the script executable with `chmod u+x create-vm.sh`.
+5) Navigate to to the `create-vm` directory and make the script executable with `chmod u+x create-vm.sh`.

 # Usage
 If the script is run with no parameters, it prints a help message.
 ```
 $ ./create-vm.sh

 USAGE: ./create-vm.sh [yaml_file_with_parameters]